carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > What do you notice?
 {: .challenge}

-_Comment: Should we use a different callout to initially hide these solutions?_
+> ## Solution
+>
-The data plot shows two features, where the blue data points represent the quiescent cells, and the red data points represent the active cells.
+> The data plot shows two features, where the blue data points represent the quiescent cells, and the red data points represent the active cells.
+{: .solution}

-> ## Questions
+> ## Question
 >
 > So if you notice these cut offs, what do you think they represent?
 {: .challenge}